ibm-cloud-docs/vpc/nlb-create.md

 ## Using the UI
 {: #nlb-ui}

-To create and configure a network load balancer using the UI, follow these steps:
+To create and configure a network load balancer by using the {{site.data.keyword.cloud_notm}} console, perform the following procedure:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){:external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **VPC Infrastructure > Load balancers**